 Entrepreneurs may lack knowledge about available ecosystem resources or have difficulty navigating and finding them, posing significant barriers to entry, and keeping the best minds and ideas from reaching their full potential.
 Additionally, resources and capital are not reaching all Americans evenly, and the economic impacts of COVID-19 could increase this inequality.

+Connectivity and coordination across R&D innovation ecosystems is even more critical today to support recovery from potential COVID-19 impacts on high growth startups.
 Ensuring that access to resources and capital are available to all Americans is essential in creating a robust and dynamic workforce with inclusive growth, and ensuring the benefits of entrepreneurship accrue across the nation.

-The goals of this competition are:
+The goals of this competition were:

-- to highlight successful examples of R&D innovation ecosystems, particularly those that include underrepresented communities.
+- to highlight successful examples of R&D innovation ecosystems, particularly those that include underrepresented communities;

 - to enhance the connection and integration of Federal resources that support innovation ecosystems.